Implications of COVID-19

 Auditing and Assurance

 The AUASB Chair’s update noted:

 A survey was issued to Chief Financial Officers (CFOs) to gather their views on audit quality.
 There were only 31 responses to the survey.
-The results are being collated.
+The FRC noted the summary of the results.

 The next FRC meeting is scheduled for 3 September 2020.